hamidghaedi/Enrichment-Analysis/README.md

 3- Cellular processes often affect sets of genes acting in concert, using ORA may lead to miss important effects on pathways.

 GSEA software maybe finds on its [homepage](https://www.gsea-msigdb.org/gsea/index.jsp).
 However, there are some Bioconductor packages which use a similar approach to do GSEA, I like to use this one : [fgsea](https://bioconductor.org/packages/release/bioc/html/fgsea.html).
-Also there are some R package which can do ROA and GSEA for you like [clusterProfiler](https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html)
+Also there are some R package which can do ROA and GSEA for you like [clusterProfiler](https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html).

+In the analysis after getting a ranked gene from diffrential expression analysis, we need to have gene lists for GSEA.
+The Molecular Signatures Database (MSigDB) is a collection of annotated gene sets for use with GSEA software and possibly those works like GSEA.
+The MSigDB gene sets are divided into 9 major collections:

+H: hallmark gene sets  are coherently expressed signatures derived by aggregating many MSigDB gene sets to represent well-defined biological states or processes.

+C1: positional gene sets  for each human chromosome and cytogenetic band.

+C2: curated gene sets  from online pathway databases, publications in PubMed, and knowledge of domain experts.

+C3: regulatory target gene sets  based on gene target predictions for microRNA seed sequences and predicted transcription factor binding sites.

+C4: computational gene sets  defined by mining large collections of cancer-oriented microarray data.

+C5: ontology gene sets  consist of genes annotated by the same ontology term.

+C6: oncogenic signature gene sets  defined directly from microarray gene expression data from cancer gene perturbations.

+C7: immunologic signature gene sets  defined directly from microarray gene expression data from immunologic studies.

+C8: cell type signature gene sets  curated from cluster markers identified in single-cell sequencing studies of human tissue.

+To download these gene sets in a folder go the MSigDB [website](https://www.gsea-msigdb.org/gsea/login.jsp#msigdb), registe with your email and download the data.

 ## Refrences